-Holders France reach another World Cup final
+England set up France final with 22-try Wales win

-Wheelchair Rugby League World Cup: Holders France reach another final
+Wheelchair Rugby League World Cup: England set up final meeting with holders France

 Last updated on .From the section Rugby League

-France defeated Australia 84-40 in their Wheelchair Rugby League World Cup semi-final to stay on track for a third title in a row.

-The holders were tested early on by the Wheelaroos but quickly showed their class at the EIS in Sheffield.
+Rob Hawkins, Lewis King, Nathan Collins and James Simpson added to the try tally as Bechara, Coyd and Brown were all rested for the latter stages of the game of the second half

+Wales's Alan Preece was sinbinned late in the game leaving his side with four players on court and Hawkins had the final say with his second try as England look to Friday's decider.

-Jeremy Bourson scored a 17-minute hat-trick on his way to five tries while Mostefa Abassi added four.
+Earlier, Bourson scored a 17-minute hat-trick while Mostefa Abassi added four for the French.

-France will play the winners of the second semi-final between England and Wales at 14:30 GMT.

-Hopes were high that Australia could challenge the French, who had scored 350 points in their three pool games, but they made the worst possible start with Florian Guttadoro scoring after 35 seconds and Lionel Alazard converting.
+Hopes were high that the Australian Wheelaroos could challenge the French, who had scored 350 points in their three pool games, but they made the worst possible start with Florian Guttadoro scoring after 35 seconds and Lionel Alazard converting.

 Although Brad Grove quickly responded to make it 6-4, France, led by Bourson, quickly took control.